samcrang/7digital-cli/README.md

 Usage
 -----

-Until I get round to bundling this up as a gem you'll to invoke the executable from within the repo:
+Until I get round to bundling this up as a gem you'll need to invoke the executable from within the repo:

 ```
 $ SEVENDIGITAL_CONSUMER_KEY='YOUR_KEY_HERE' SEVENDIGITAL_CONSUMER_SECRET='YOUR_SECRET_HERE' bin/7d sign clip 1234